Over the ten-plus years I’ve been writing content for the web, I’ve come to loath listicles.

 If you love listicles then make sure you keep them to under a dozen good ideas.
 Spend time researching and writing all of your online articles.

-What are your personal thoughts and experience on listicles?
+What are your personal thoughts and experiences on listicles?

 Image Credit: Andrew Neel on Unsplash